awsdocs/amazon-lightsail-developer-guide/doc_source/troubleshooting-block-storage-disk-issues.md

 # Troubleshooting disk issues in Lightsail<a name="troubleshooting-block-storage-disk-issues"></a>

- *Last updated: November 14, 2017*
+ *Last updated: March 20, 2023*

 You might encounter errors with your block storage disks in Lightsail\.
 This topic identifies common issues and workarounds for those errors\.

 ## General disk errors<a name="general-disk-errors"></a>

 Choose the issue below that best describes your problem, and follow the links to fix the issue\.
 If you encounter an issue that's not in the list, use the **Questions?
-Comments?** link at the bottom of this page to submit feedback or contact AWS Customer Support\.
+Comments?** link at the bottom of this page to submit feedback or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 **I can't delete a disk because it's still attached to an instance\.**
 Try detaching the disk from your instance first, and then try to delete the disk\.
 For more information, see [Detach and delete a block storage disk in Lightsail](detach-and-delete-block-storage-disks.md)\.
  *Actual error message:* **You can't perform this operation because the disk is still attached to a Lightsail instance: *YOUR\_INSTANCE***

+**My disk has a status of error\.**
+ The **error** status indicates that the underlying hardware related to your Lightsail disk has failed\.
+You can restore the disk from a recent snapshot, otherwise the data associated with the disk is unrecoverable\.
+For more information, see [Creating a block storage disk from a snapshot in Amazon Lightsail](create-new-block-storage-disk-from-snapshot.md)\.
+You are not billed for disks with a status of **error**\.

 **I can't detach a disk because the Lightsail instance is still running\.**
 Try stopping your instance first, and then try to detach the disk\.
 For more information, see [Stop an instance in Lightsail](lightsail-how-to-start-stop-or-restart-your-instance-virtual-private-server.md)\.